 Besides visiting shrines and temples, many other Chichibu activities await.
 In fact, across from Chichibu Shrine, you’ll find Banba street.
 Nostalgia has a strong presence on this traditional shopping street.
 As you walk down its brick roads, you’ll spot buildings that date back as far as the late Taisho period.
 The famous Yasudaya butcher shop found here, first opened in 1916.
 Still it impresses with delicious foods like miso marinated pork.
 You can keep the nostalgic feeling going once you reach Taizando Café which is situated inside an old renovated Japanese house.
 Consequently, it has a retro look.
 Inside the walls is a quaint place to relax among vintage furniture and décor.
 It’s perfect for enjoying nice a cup of tea with a delicious dessert such as their popular nougat glace.

 Hours: 1pm – 5pm (last order 4:30pm)

 Access: 5-min walk from Chichibu Station (Chichibu Railway), 6-min walk from Seibu-Chichibu Station (Seibu Chichibu Line)

 Saitama Platinum Route: Kawagoe-Chichibu-Nagatoro

 Let’s enjoy Saitama.
-Saitama Prefecture recommend courses that travel around Kawagoe, Chichibu and Nagatoro.
-Using the Seibu Railway Line, you can travel easily between Chichibu, Nagatoro and Kawagoe.
+Saitama Prefecture recommend courses that travel around Kawagoe, Nagatoro, and Chichibu.
+Using the Seibu Railway Line, you can easily enjoy Nagatoro, Kawagoe, and Chichibu activities.
 We recommend that you spend the first day visiting Kawagoe and enjoy Chichibu and Nagatoro on the second day.